theMagicalKarp/pokemon-emerald-refined/README.md

     Bike, hold the "R" button while riding the Acro Bike.
 This seamless integration enhances navigation and streamlines the overall gameplay experience.
+- Speed up Tedious Interactions
+  - To streamline gameplay and minimize the time players spend on tedious interactions, such as healing Pokémon at the Pokécenter, this project has reduced both wait times and required player inputs for various activities.

 ## What Remains Unchanged